-If you are caught driving across state lines without UCR, the enforcement officials have the right to detain your vehicle.
+If you are caught driving across state lines without UCR, enforcement officials have the right to detain your vehicle.
 In addition to that, you may have to pay fines and penalties.
 Depending on which state you are from and which state you are caught in, the fines and penalties range from a $50 fine to up to $2000 per day or even possible jail time.

 Currently, 41 states in the U.S. participate in the UCR program.
 Right now, the non-participating states are Arizona, Florida, Hawaii, Maryland, New Jersey, Nevada, Oregon, Vermont, Wyoming, and The District of Columbia.
 It is important to note that even if your business is operating from a non-participating state, it does not mean that you do not have to register for UCR.
 If you cross over state lines into a participating state, you are required to register for UCR.
 You will need to choose a participating base state that is nearest to you.